leo-cao/Install-TensorFlow-GPU-RTX5060/README.md

 +-----------------------------------------------------------------------------------------+
 ```

-### 1.2 Anaconda
+### 1.2 Anaconda Installation

-Downlaod Anaconda Distribution or Miniconda from official [Anaconda website](https://www.anaconda.com/download/), and install it.
+Download Anaconda Distribution or Miniconda from official [Anaconda website](https://www.anaconda.com/download/), and install it.
 Verify conda works correctly using the `conda --version` command in your **Ananconda PowerShell Prompt** or **Anaconda Prompt**.
 ``` =
 conda --version